 A reasonable therapeutic daily dose is 1,000 mg.

-Taking more than the UL causes digestive upset in some.
+Taking more than the UL may cause digestive upset.

 Vitamin D: For Brain Health Through All Stages of Life

-First, vitamin D is technically not a vitamin, it’s a pre-hormone.
+Technically, vitamin D is not even a vitamin, it’s a pre-hormone.

 And, unlike other vitamins, we rarely get it from the food we eat.